-The Dean of St Paul’s Cathedral, the Very Revd Dr Andreas Loewe, has written to Prime Minister Scott Morrison urging the Government to act more urgently to respond to climate change and committing St Paul’s Cathedral to reach net zero carbon emissions by 2050.
+The Dean of St Paul’s Cathedral, the Very Revd Dr Andreas Loewe, has written to Prime Minister Scott Morrison urging the Government to act more urgently to respond to climate change and committing St Paul’s Cathedral to reach net zero carbon emissions as soon as possible.

 In a letter sent last month, Dean Andreas, writing on behalf of the Cathedral congregation and staff, said it was a matter of “gospel justice” to act decisively now in order to save the planet.

 “I am writing to you on behalf of the members and my colleagues at St Paul’s Cathedral Melbourne, to express our concern at the lack of government action to address the current climate emergency,” the Dean wrote.

 “During the past years, the physical effects of climate change – floods, droughts, bushfires – have increased.
 Not only here in Australia but also overseas.
 We believe that it is a matter of gospel justice to act decisively now in order to save our planet.

 “At St Paul’s we have set ourselves a target to reach net zero carbon emissions as soon as possible, and certainly by 2050.
 We already have a good track-record in reducing our carbon footprint.
 Our investment in sustainable technologies to light and heat our building has reduced our carbon footprint by 14 metric tons a year.
 We aim to reduce our own footprint further year on year, and are encouraging our members to do the same.
 While we each can choose to reduce our individual carbon footprints, we can’t put a halt to the government’s investment in energy generation from fossil fuels, nor can we set Australia’s emission targets.
 But you can.”